YellowCat98/stealabrainrot/about.md

 - Once a brainrot becomes an adult, it will remain at that age forever as brainrots are an immortal species.
 - You can own more than one of the same brainrot, but it will be treated as a separate brainrot, you can distinguish which one is which by the roman numeral after their name in the Brainrot Lair.
 - If you do not feed a brainrot for **48 hours**, it will run away.
 However if it is a TikTok User brainrot, it will run away after **24 hours** instead of 48 hours of not being fed, so please alternate between equipping brainrots to ensure they are all fed.
+- After catching a brainrot, it will not wander around your screen immediately due to the fact they hide from new owners, in order for them to appear, restart your game.

 ## Note:
 - this mod has settings btw